ThisIsDemetrio/toDoApp-fastAPI/README.md

 uvicorn main:app --reload
 ```

-It will be exposed at `http://localhost:8000``
+It will be exposed at `http://localhost:8000`

-# How to test
+## How to test

 Every test should be included in the `tests` folder.
 We use `Pytest` to run tests.
-Simply launch
+Simply launch:

 ```shell
 pytest